-Before coming to Tasmania in 2000, Deborah taught at the University of Sydney in both Fine Arts and Architecture and at UTS (Sydney) in Design, and researched and catalogued significant collections of 19th century art and photography.
+Dr Deborah Malor studied at the National Art School and the University of Sydney, later teaching in both Fine Arts and in Architecture at the University of Sydney, and at UTS (Sydney) in Design, and researching and cataloguing significant collections of 19th century art and photography.

 Deborah's research interests play with concepts of garden, landscape, and wilderness in settler societies.
-These are usually grounded in the broader understandings of photography, sculpture and related spatial practices, and deal with the persistence of ideas of the archive, narrative and performativity in these media.
+These are usually grounded in the broader understandings of photography, screen, sculpture and related spatial practices, and deal with the persistence of ideas of the archive, narrative, materiality and performativity in these media.

 Authorised by the Head of School, Tasmanian College of the Arts